North Carolina

 ID to Register

-• No photo ID is currently required to register to vote in North Carolina.
+• No photo ID is required to register to vote in North Carolina.

 Photo ID to Vote